SciFigureAI logoSciFigureAI

 Sketch to Figure

-Upload a hand-drawn or low-fidelity sketch, add research context, and generate a cleaner visual draft while preserving the intended layout.
+Use Sketch to Figure to upload a rough sketch input, add research context, and generate a cleaner scientific mechanism figure draft while preserving the intended layout.

 Start with a SketchBrowse examples